Additional HR Resource

 Under the co-employer arrangement, you and the PEO share and allocate responsibilities and liabilities for your people.
 The PEO assumes much of the responsibility and liability for the business of employment, such as risk management, human resource management, and payroll and employee tax compliance.
 You would retain responsibility for and manage product development and production, business operations, marketing, sales, and service.
 As a co-employer, the PEO will often provide a complete human resource and benefit package for your "employees" (if this is something you want and can afford).
 Typically, the PEOs charge for doing payroll and providing HR services, etc., is between two and six percent of your gross payroll costs (not including the cost of the benefits you might choose to offer through the PEO).
 Your specific business arrangement must be negotiated depending on the type of your business and the level of risk that would be assumed by the PEO as a co-employer.

 There are a number of government agencies that have good information you can access online.
-The Department of Labor will not only have information about laws and regulations, but one of its departments, the Bureau of Labor Statistics, has information about prevailing wages for over 400 common occupations.
+The Department of Labor not only has information about laws and regulations, but one of its departments, the Bureau of Labor Statistics, has information about prevailing wages for over 400 common occupations.

 The Occupational Safety & Health Administration has information and a list of available training for workplace safety.

 The Social Security Administration has information not only about social security benefits, but also has a way for you as an employer to verify the social security number of individuals to whom you make an offer of employment-something that helps greatly when meeting your obligation to make certain any prospective employee has the legal right to work in the United States.